aohua/redux-state-sync/readme.md

 ### How to use

-import actionStorageMiddleware and createStorageListener to your project and follow the example below.
+import `actionStorageMiddleware` and `createStorageListener`.
+Add actionStorageMiddleware to the list of middlewares during store creation.
+Call `createStorageListener` to subscribe for storage events and dispatch actions to change store state.

+Follow the example below:

 ```
 import { actionStorageMiddleware, createStorageListener } from 'redux-state-sync';